Jujutsu Kaisen season 3: release date speculation, trailer, and everything we know so far

 (Image credit: Gege Akutami/Shueisha, JUJUTSU KAISEN Project)

-Whether you're a newcomer or well-versed in the source material, we're here to guide you through the essentials and other confirmed news surrounding Jujutsu Kaisen season 3.
+Whether you're a newcomer or well-versed in the source material, we're here to guide you through the essentials and other confirmed news surrounding Jujutsu Kaisen season 3 (AKA, one of the best anime series ever made), including confirmation of a compilation film.

-On top of that, we've got our very own release date speculation, a look at the very first teaser trailer, a glance ahead to which manga chapters it could adapt, and the list of cast members who may (or may not) return.
+On top of that, we've got our very own release date speculation, a look at the very first teaser trailer, a new key visual, and a glance ahead to which manga chapters it could adapt.
+There's also the latest on the new anime coming in the next 12 months, including Demon Slayer Infinity Castle movie trilogy and One-Punch Man season 3.

 Jujutsu Kaisen season 3 release date speculation